Famine: Overall food production

+The Green Revolution significantly increased food production, enabling it to outpace population growth and avert widespread famine, particularly in the latter half of the 20th century.

 Globally, the amount of food produced per person has kept rising, despite a growing world population.
 A local crop failure does not cause a famine unless there is also a lack of money to buy food from elsewhere.
 A war or political oppression can also disrupt distribution of otherwise adequate global supplies.

 Food security

 Long term measures to improve food security, include investment in modern agriculture techniques, such as fertilizers and irrigation, but can also include strategic national food storage.

 World Bank strictures restrict government subsidies for farmers, and increasing use of fertilizers is opposed by some environmental groups because of its unintended consequences: adverse effects on water supplies and habitat.

 Norman Borlaug, father of the Green Revolution, is often credited with saving over a billion people worldwide from starvation.

 The effort to bring modern agricultural techniques found in the Western world, such as nitrogen fertilizers and pesticides, to the Indian Sub-continent, called the Green Revolution, resulted in decreases in malnutrition similar to those seen earlier in Western nations.
 This was possible because of existing infrastructure and institutions that are in short supply in Africa, such as a system of roads or public seed companies that made seeds available.
 Supporting farmers in areas of food insecurity, through such measures as free or subsidized fertilizers and seeds, increases food harvest and reduces food prices.

 The energy for the Green Revolution was provided by fossil fuels in the form of fertilizers (natural gas), pesticides (oil), and hydrocarbon fueled irrigation.
 The development of synthetic nitrogen fertilizer has significantly supported global population growth — it has been estimated that almost half the people on the Earth are currently fed as a result of synthetic nitrogen fertilizer use.

+World population supported with and without synthetic nitrogen fertilizers.

 The World Bank and some rich nations press nations that depend on them for aid to cut back or eliminate subsidized agricultural inputs such as fertilizer, in the name of privatization even as the United States and Europe extensively subsidized their own farmers.